fnt90/Munamii/README.md

 Within the 'public' folder are 'css' directory containing CSS files, 'fonts' directory containing two web font folders and 'images' directory containing website images.

-The 'images' directory contains two subdirectories, 'cupcake' and 'weddingcake' which contain the product images.
+The 'images' directory contains two subdirectories, 'cupcake' and 'weddingcake' which contain the cropped and resized product images.
+These directories each contain an 'originals' subdirectory containing the original unedited photos.

 ```
 .public